Generalists Ready to Solve the Biggest Problems

 SELECTED REPRESENTATIONSRecent Sullivan & Cromwell litigation experience includes representing:

-- Barclays, in international, multiagency investigations into benchmark interest rates, including the London Interbank Offered Rate (Libor) and the Euro Interbank Offered Rate (Euribor).
+- Barclays, in international, multiagency investigations into benchmark interest rates, including the London interbank offered rate (Libor) and the euro interbank offered rate (Euribor).
 S&C was engaged by Barclays to conduct an internal investigation regarding conduct relating to benchmark interest rates.
 In 2012, Barclays entered into settlements with the U.S. Commodity Futures Trading Commission, the U.S. Department of Justice Fraud Division and the U.K. Financial Services Authority.
 S&C also represented Barclays in obtaining conditional leniency from the Antitrust Division of the U.S. Department of Justice with respect to financial instruments referenced to Euribor.
 In addition, S&C represents Barclays in the related civil litigation.
 The litigation includes class action suits involving USD Libor, Yen Libor and Euribor alleging violations of federal antitrust laws and violations of the Commodity Exchange Act, as well as violations of the Racketeer Influenced and Corrupt Organizations Act and various state laws.
-These claims were substantially dismissed in March 2013.

 - Eastman Kodak, as lead counsel in its global reorganization and Chapter 11 case in the United States.